 The unaudited interim condensed consolidated financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements as of and for the years ended December 31, 2019 and 2018, and the notes thereto, which are included in the Company's final prospectus related to the Company's IPO filed on July 27, 2020 (File No. 333-239415) with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.
+Accordingly, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements as of and for the years ended December 31, 2020 and 2019, and the notes thereto, which are included in the Company's Annual Report on Form 10-K (File No. 001-39401).
 The results for any interim period are not necessarily indicative of results for any future period.